 Soap-making gives you the option to be able to control everything you put in it.
 There are countless of combinations of ingredients you can use for soap.
 The possibilities are endless: glitter, tea leaves, fruit purees, or even beer!

-For this month’s hobby, we’ll explore the fundamentals of soap making.
+For this month’s hobby, we’ll explore soap-making fundamentals.

 You’ll be introduced to the many methods of soap making such as the cold process, hot process, melt-and-pour, and rebatch methods.
 We’ll start with the easiest so that you can decide if you enjoy this hobby before investing in it too far.

 You may have heard that working with lye can be really dangerous.
-It’s true, but you can take enough safety precautions to minimize those risks.
+It’s true, but you can take enough safety precautions to minimize them.
 Both the cold and hot process methods will utilize lye.

 If you want to avoid lye during soap making, it’s definitely possible!

 There are a few soap-making methods you can explore to do so, such as the melt-and-pour and rebatch method.